 teach not what seems to him to be true or reasonable, but simply what

-The Augustinian Charles Hodge wrests Scriptures like 1 John 2:2 to his own destruction.
+The Augustinian Charles Hodge DOES have a need to wrest such Scriptures as 1 John 2:2, to his own destruction.